vincewong2125/vincewong2125/README.md

 ## &#x270d; Contact Me
-You can also connect with me on Linkedin at: https://www.linkedin.com/in/vlw/.
+You can connect with me on Linkedin at: https://www.linkedin.com/in/vlw/.
+Or at my email: vlw2125@columbia.edu

 ## 🤙 My Favorite Personal Project